Caulerpa racemosa

 Caulerpa racemosa is a species of edible green alga, a seaweed in the family Caulerpaceae.
 It is commonly known as sea grapes (along with the related Caulerpa lentillifera) and is found in many areas of shallow sea around the world.
+Despite the name, it is not related to grapes.
 There are a number of different forms and varieties, and one that appeared in the Mediterranean Sea in 1990, which is giving cause for concern as an invasive species.

 Taxonomy

 There are about 75 species of Caulerpa.
 Many of them exhibit polymorphism, showing different growth forms in different habitats which makes them difficult to identify.
 C. racemosa, C. laetevirens and C. peltata form a species complex.
 A number of forms and varieties for C. racemosa are listed but further study is needed to clarify their exact phylogenetic relationships.

 Description

 A plant of C. racemosa consists of a number of branches linked to stolons which are anchored to the sandy substrate by rhizoids.
 The branches are a few centimetres apart and can grow to a height of 30 cm.
 Many spherical or ovate side-shoots branch off these and give the seaweed its name of sea grapes.
 Like other members of the order Bryopsidales, each C. racemosa plant consists of a single enormous cell with a large number of nuclei.
 The chloroplasts containing chlorophyll are free to migrate from any part of the organism to another and there is a network of fibrous proteins that helps movement of organelles.